tstrain199/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project
-For more information about the Udacity course please see [Website Performance Optimization](https://classroom.udacity.com/courses/ud884)using Google PageSpeed
+For more information about the Udacity course that uses Goole PageSpeed, please see [Website Performance Optimization](https://classroom.udacity.com/courses/ud884)

 ### Quick start instructions
 1. Download or clone this repository